rorywalsh/cabbage/Docs/markdown/reserved_channels.md

 Cabbage reserves several channels and macros.
 These can be used to retrieve in Csound from either the host application, or from Cabbage itself.
 To retrieve info from a reserved channels use a chnget opcode, i.e, `SCsdPath chnget "CSD_PATH"`.
 A full list of reserved channels is given below.

 Cabbage also reserved the following macros which can be used to expand system directories when defined Cabbage widgets.
 For example, if you want a `filebutton` to open at a user sample folder within the user's music directory, you can pass the `#USER_MUSIC_DIRECTORY` macros to the populate identifier, i.e, `populate("*.wav", "#USER_MUSIC_DIRECTORY/MySamples")`.
+Note these macros are only available in the Cabbage section.
+If you need to access these paths in the Csound orchestra, you the equivalent reserved channels.

 `#USER_HOME_DIRECTORY` - retrieves the full path of the user’s home directory.
 `#USER_DESKTOP_DIRECTORY` - retrieves the full path of the user’s Desktop directory.